pacphi/cf-service-inventory-report/README.md

 Set `spring.profiles.active` to one of either `mongo` or `jdbc`.

-E.g., you could start the service with an H2 backend using
+E.g., you could start the service with an HSQL backend using

 ```
 ./gradlew bootRun -Dspring.profiles.active=jdbc